gwos/tcg/README.md

 # Tcg

-The New Groundwork Transit connectors (feeders).
+The Transit Connection Generator (TCG).
 TCG contains two sub-systems/packages:

 1. Transit agent - connects and sends metrics to Groundwork Monitor
 2. Controller service - an http server for external control of agent